nullswan/bpfsnitch/README.md

 - **Kubernetes Support**: Deployable as a DaemonSet to monitor your entire Kubernetes cluster.
 - **Customizable Syscall Monitoring**: Predefined list of critical syscalls with plans to provide a configurable syscall whitelist.
 - **Prometheus Integration**: Exposes metrics via a Prometheus scrape endpoint for easy integration with your monitoring stack.
-- **Container Awareness**: Labels metrics with container names for granular visibility.
+- **Pod Awareness**: Labels metrics with pod names for granular visibility.
 - **Open Source**: Released under the GPL license, encouraging community collaboration.

 ---